kalps03/Kalp-Projects/README.md

 Data Storage

     User account information, including usernames and passwords, is stored in a text file named userlogindata.txt.
 Each line in the file represents a user's credentials, with the username and password separated by a space.

+# Calculator - Project Documentation

+This is a simple calculator web application built using HTML, CSS, and JavaScript.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.

+## Features

+- Clear button (AC): Resets the calculator, clearing all operands and operations.
+- Delete button (DEL): Removes the last entered digit or decimal point from the current operand.
+- Operation buttons: Select the desired arithmetic operation (+, -, *, /).
+- Number buttons: Input numbers (0-9) and decimal point (.) for operands.
+- Equals button (=): Computes the result of the entered arithmetic expression.
+- Output display: Shows the current and previous operands and the selected operation.

+## Getting Started

+To use the calculator application, follow these steps:

+1. Clone the repository or download the source code.
+2. Open the `index.html` file in a web browser.

+## Usage

+1. Click on the number buttons to input digits for the operands.
+2. Click on the decimal point button to input decimal numbers.
+3. Click on the operation buttons to select the desired arithmetic operation.
+4. Click on the equals button to compute the result.
+5. Click on the clear button (AC) to reset the calculator.
+6. Click on the delete button (DEL) to remove the last entered digit or decimal point.

+## Examples

+Here are a few examples of using the calculator:

+1. Addition:
+   - Input: 5 + 7
+   - Output: 12

+2. Subtraction:
+   - Input: 10 - 3
+   - Output: 7

+3. Multiplication:
+   - Input: 4 * 5
+   - Output: 20

+4. Division:
+   - Input: 12 / 3
+   - Output: 4